 What is the Bank Secrecy Act?

-The Bank Secrecy Act (BSA), also known as the Currency and Foreign Transactions Reporting Act and sometimes referred to as Anti-Money Laundering law (AML) or jointly as BSA/AML is the US law that requires financial institutions in the US to detect, deter, prevent and disrupt money laundering activity and terrorist financing networks.
-Every financial institution must have a written, board-approved AML program to ensure compliance with the BSA.
+The Bank Secrecy Act (BSA), sometimes referred to as Anti-Money Laundering law (AML) or jointly as BSA/AML is the US law that requires financial institutions in the US to detect, deter, prevent and disrupt money laundering activity and terrorist financing networks.
+Every financial institution must have a written, board-approved AML program to comply with the BSA.
 In 2001, The US Patriot Act amended the BSA, requiring financial institutions to maintain more formal AML programs requiring certain types of financial institutions to use a Customer Identification Program (CIP) with risk-based approach.
 More recent amendments to the BSA include the Customer Due Diligence (CDD) Final Rule which was implemented in 2018 and requires financial institutions to identify and verify the beneficial owners of companies opening accounts, and the Anti Money Laundering Act 2020 (AMLA ), which requires reporting companies to disclose beneficial ownership information.
 Both amends aim to stop criminals using shell companies to hide their identities and launder money.

 How do you comply with the Bank Secrecy Act?

-To comply with the BSA, all financial institutions must have a Customer Identification Program (CIP) in place and use a risk-based approach to verify the identity of all customers to ensure they are who they say they are.
-This includes keeping up a record of the information used to verify the person’s identity, and whether they appear on a Sanction list.
-The BSA act requires financial institutions to have internal control systems in place for ongoing compliance.
-This includes ongoing monitoring of the business relationship.
-They must also make an individual or individuals responsible for coordinating and monitoring day-to-day compliance and provide AML compliance training to all appropriate personnel.
-As part of the AML program, BSA regulations also require all financial institutions monitor the account for suspicious activity and report this to the Financial Crimes Enforcement Network (FinCEN) if found.
+To comply with the BSA, all financial institutions must have a Customer Identification Program (CIP) in place and use a risk-based approach to verify the identity of all customers - both individual and corporate - to ensure they are who they say they are.
+This includes keeping a record of the information used to verify the person or business’ identity, and whether they appear on any Sanction list.
+The BSA act requires financial institutions to have internal control systems in place for ongoing compliance of the business relationship and a Compliance Officer who is responsible for coordinating and monitoring day-to-day compliance and providing AML training to all appropriate personnel.
+Any suspicious activity must be reported to the Financial Crimes Enforcement Network (FinCEN) if found.